How to complain about cyclists on pavements

 5. Support local initiatives: Get involved in local initiatives aimed at improving cycling infrastructure and road safety.
 Attend community meetings and provide input on measures that can be taken to prevent cyclists from using pavements.

-See also How to make a roach
+See also How to hide a nose piercing

 Remember, it is essential to approach the issue constructively and focus on finding solutions that promote the safety of both pedestrians and cyclists.
 By taking these steps, you can contribute to creating a safer environment for everyone.